I get asked about “buying good Chinese brewing equipment” all time. The price point makes Chinese brewing equipment attractive.

 For example, do you want to have a hop filter to catch hop materials so they don’t clog the heat exchanger?
 Do you want to use a cold-water tank or two-stage heat exchanger?

-Being concise in the processes you require and the set-up you want will save time, money and heartache.
+Being clean and concise in the processes you require, and the set-up you want will save time, money and heartache.
+You’ll get supplied drawings of the equipment, manufacturers will be open with you.

 Brewery floor plan and utilities outlets

 You’ll have a brewhouse and cellaring that best utilizes your space.
-Making sure the utility outlets (water, electricity and gas) are where they need for example.
+Making sure the utility outlets (water, electricity and gas) are where they needed too.

 Buying Good Chinese Brewing Equipment – How to Size A Brewery?